heinzrc/pasta-python/README.md

 # pasta-python
-Project that uses a raspberry pi zero w 2 and a medical grade MLX90614 infrared sensor
+Project that uses a raspberry pi zero w 2 and a Gy-mlx90614-dci Long-distance infrared sensor

 I made this app to alert me when my pasta water is boiling.
 All so I can step away for a few minutes while the water comes to boil.